mountain-pass/ryvr/README.md

 profile.
 It can either by run as a JUnit test from within your IDE or run using `./gradlew uiTest`

 `./gradlew uiTest` will record test results in `build/test-results-ui`

+## TODO

+ - [ ] Add tests using MySQL instead of H2
+ - [ ] Add logic to calculate optimal page size
+ - [ ] Switch to async io
+ - [ ] Change rest of ryvr response to use StringBuilder
+ - [ ] Add support for configuring ryvrs from config file
+ - [ ] Add support for more databases
+ - [ ] Add client library
+ - [ ] Add caching headers
+ - [ ] release
+ - [ ] Add rest ryvr
+ - [ ] Add logic to create triggers to allow ryvrs from non-event based tables